1948 New York Yankees season: Babe Ruth's death

 On July 26, 1948, Babe Ruth attended the premiere of the film The Babe Ruth Story, a biopic about his life.
 William Bendix portrayed Ruth.
 Shortly thereafter, Ruth returned to the hospital for the final time.
 He was barely able to speak.
 Ruth's condition gradually became worse, and in his last days, scores of reporters and photographers hovered around the hospital.
 Only a few visitors were allowed to see him, one of whom was National League president and future Commissioner of Baseball, Ford Frick.
 "Ruth was so thin it was unbelievable.
 He had been such a big man and his arms were just skinny little bones, and his face was so haggard," Frick said years later.

 On August 16, the day after Frick's visit, Babe Ruth died at age 53.
 His body lay in repose in Yankee Stadium.
-His funeral was two days later at St. Patrick's Cathedral, New York.
+Babe Ruth's funeral was two days later at St. Patrick's Cathedral, New York.
 Ruth was then buried in the Cemetery of the Gate of Heaven in Hawthorne, New York.
+The procession ended at Gate of Heaven Cemetery where 6,000 people came witness Ruth's gravesite.
+His casket was covered with a blanket of roses and orchids.

 At his death, the New York Times called Babe Ruth, "a figure unprecedented in American life.
 A born showman off the field and a marvelous performer on it, he had an amazing flair for doing the spectacular at the most dramatic moment."